Shawn A. Rhoads, Ph.D.

 What I Do

-What key factors impact human welfare?
+What social factors impact human welfare?

 I approach this question by studying the neurocomputational basis of human interpersonal perception, learning and decision-making in social contexts, and emotional experiences that are shared (i.e., interactions with others) or vicarious (i.e., affective empathy).
 I examine sources of individual variation in these phenomena relevant to mental health and socioemotional well-being.